isomerpages/govtech-stp/_travellers-from-malaysia/02b-pca-terms-and-conditions.md

 : b. agrees to disclose, or for the medical provider to disclose, his/her COVID-19 PCR swab test results to the employer and relevant government authorities in Singapore.
 - Ensure that employees have work passes that are valid for at least 15 days from their date of entry into Singapore.
 - Ensure employees download the <em>TraceTogether, Homer, and WhatsApp</em> mobile applications upon entry into Singapore.
 - Secure a suitable place of residence for employees to complete their SHN.
-Their SHN place of residence declared in the PCA application for the employee must fulfil the prevailing SHN advisory and guidelines.
-Co-horting is allowed (<ul>up to 4 pax</u>) only if the employees arrive in Singapore on the same day.
+Their SHN place of residence declared in the PCA application for employees must fulfil the prevailing SHN advisory and guidelines.
+Co-horting is allowed (<u>up to 4 pax</u>) only if the employees arrive in Singapore on the same day.
 - If employees do not drive/ride their personal vehicles into Singapore, employers should arrange transportation for employees to commute directly: (i) between Malaysia and Singapore’s checkpoints; and (ii) from Singapore’s checkpoint to their SHN place of residence.
 Employees are prohibited from taking public trains and buses to their SHN place of residence.

 #### After your employees arrive in Singapore